nextcloud/documentation/HOWTO.rst

   simple tables + text anyway.
 Remember, people might read this on their eBook reader!
 Everything with multiline columns is something that the LaTeX generator frowns upon.
-In general though, the LaTeX generator is just a lot more picky over a broken ascii table art misplacement than the HTML equivalent is.
+In general though, the LaTeX generator is just a lot more picky over a broken ASCII table art misplacement than the HTML equivalent is.
   Double-check your markup.
 If you really need complex tables, consider CSV tables.

 **I have pushed changes to the documentation repo, what now?**
   `Mr Jenkins`_ will try to build HTML and PDF versions and put them online at the `ownCloud doc server`_.
-If he fails to build your version, you will receive a mail, please fix it or ask for help on IRC (irc.freenode.net , #owncloud-dev) or the `ownCloud mailinglist`_.
+If he fails to build your version, you will receive a mail, please fix it or ask for help on IRC (irc.freenode.net,
+  #owncloud-dev) or the `ownCloud mailinglist`_.

 ..
 [1] For the purpose of editing this documentation anyway.
 ..
 [2] Actual real-life example.
 Slightly modified to protect the innocent.